What is Web Page Weight and How Does It Impact Site Performance?

 Websites that load quickly and efficiently tend to have improved conversion rates.
 Whether it’s signing up for a newsletter or completing a purchase, users are more likely to take action when their experience is smooth.

-What are The Different Ways to Reduce the Page Weight?
+What Are The Different Ways to Reduce the Page Weight?

 Reducing page weight is challenging but not impossible.
 Here are some strategies that can help boost your website speed by reducing the page size.

-• Optimize Images – Use image formats like WebP or AVIF, which provide high quality at smaller sizes.
-Also, tools like TinyPNG or ImageOptim can compress images without reducing their quality.
+• Optimize Images: Use modern image formats like WebP or AVIF, which provide high quality at smaller sizes.
+Tools like Image Optimizer Pro can compress images without reducing their quality.

-• Minify CSS and JavaScript – Remove unnecessary whitespace, comments, and characters from your code.
+• Minify CSS and JavaScript: Remove unnecessary whitespace, comments, and characters from your code.
 Tools like CSSNano for CSS or UglifyJS for JavaScript can help in this process.

-• Implement Lazy Loading – The technique defers loading images and videos until they are visible in the user’s viewport, reducing initial load times.
+• Implement Lazy Loading: The technique defers loading images and videos until they are visible in the user’s viewport, reducing initial load times.

-• Use Content Delivery Networks – CDNs store copies of your website’s resources in various geographical locations, allowing users to access data from a server closer to them and speeding up load times.
+• Use Content Delivery Networks: CDNs store copies of your website’s resources in various geographical locations, allowing users to access data from a server closer to them and speeding up load times.

-• Limit the Use of Plugins – Excessive plugins can make your website heavy.
+• Limit the Use of Plugins: Excessive plugins can make your website heavy.
 Evaluate which ones are essential and remove the rest.

-• Optimize Fonts – Limit the number of custom fonts and their variations.
+• Optimize Fonts:Limit the number of custom fonts and their variations.
 Consider using system fonts, which load faster.

-• Combine Files – Where possible, combine multiple CSS or JavaScript files into one to reduce the number of HTTP requests.
+• Combine Files: Where possible, combine multiple CSS or JavaScript files into one to reduce the number of HTTP requests.

-• Use Gzip Compression – Enabling Gzip compression on your server can reduce the size of your HTML, CSS, and JavaScript files.
+• Use Gzip Compression: Enabling Gzip compression on your server can reduce the size of your HTML, CSS, and JavaScript files.

 What is The Ideal Page Size For Your Website?

-The ideal page size for a website ranges between 1 to 2 MB.
+The ideal page size for a website ranges between 1 and 2 MB.
 Keeping it under 1 MB is optimal for faster loading times, which enhances user experience and boosts SEO.
 You must focus on compressing images, minimizing scripts, and utilizing efficient coding practices for a lighter page.
 A light page ensures quicker access across devices, which reduces bounce rates and provides higher engagement.

 Conclusion